RyanRana/ryanrana/README.md

 <h1>ryanrana._</h1>
-trying to solve meaningful problems with agents, vlms, robots & systems.
-<br>i love building & learning. intrested in interesting conversations.
+trying to solve meaningful problems with agents, vlms, robots & systems. i love building & learning.
 <br>
 see more on <a href="https://www.ryanrana.com/">ryanrana.com</a>. i also write tech <a href="https://ryanranas.medium.com/">articles</a>.
-<br>text 9088734657 or email ryanran04@gmail.com. include ur address for pfp stickers.
+<br>intrested in interesting conversations. text 9088734657 or email ryanran04@gmail.com. include ur address for pfp stickers.
 <br>
 <details>
   <summary>tools i use(d)</summary>